BIDS/repro-case-studies/case-studies/omesnard.md

 According to the "Reproducibility PI Manifesto," pledged by Barba in 2012, all research code written in the group is under version control and open source, our data is open, and we publish open pre-prints of all our publications.
 For the main results in a paper, we prepare file bundles with input and output data, plotting scripts and figure, and deposit them in the [figshare](https://figshare.com/authors/Lorena_A_Barba/97553) repository.
 These conditions all apply to our previously published work in Krishnan et al. (2014), studying the aerodynamics of flying snakes.
-This case study describes what happened when we tried to reproduce our previous results, using different computational fluid dynamics (CFD) codes, including our own.
+This case study describes what happened when we set out to not just reproduce our previous results in Krishnan et al. (2014), but complete a full replication using different computational fluid dynamics (CFD) codes: a new code developed in our group, an open-source code developed by another group, and an open-source CFD library.

 2) Define what the term "reproducibility" means to you generally and/or in the particular context of your case study.

-The starting point for our understanding of reproducibility is contained in the pledge "Reproducibility PI Manifesto," which includes these steps:
+The starting point for our understanding of reproducibility is contained in the pledge "Reproducibility PI Manifesto" (Barba, 2012) which includes these steps:

 1. teaching group members about reproducibility;
 2. maintaining all code and writing under version-control;